Deep learning regression for inverse quantum scattering: The method

 \subsection{Third Step: Build a neural network}

-Choose a specific Neural Network to implement a regression problem is a decisive matter due to the antagonism between the computational time to execute the program and the spend personal time desired to obtain the solution.
-Among several types of Neural Networks (such as Recurrent Neural Network, Modular Neural Network, Convolutional Neural Network, and some more), we choose a Multilayer Perceptron because it has a simple set-up and provides excellent results.
+Choosing a specific Neural Network to implement a regression problem is decisive due to the antagonism between the computational time to execute the program and the spend personal time desired to obtain the solution.
+Among several types of Neural Networks (such as Recurrent Neural Networks, Modular Neural Networks, Convolutional Neural Networks, and more), we choose a Multilayer Perceptron because it has a simple setup and provides excellent results.
 The number of hidden layers in this work ($15$) is justified at the subsection \ref{subsec: trainednetwork}.
-Usually, the more hidden layer in the network better is the results, until it starts to overfitting.
-However, for hidden neurons, one may use some rules: \begin{itemize} \item The number of hidden neurons should be between the size of the input layer and the size of the output layer. \item The number of hidden neurons should be 2/3 the size of the input layer, plus the size of the output layer. \item The number of hidden neurons should be less than twice the size of the input layer. \end{itemize} Those rule-of-thumbs appear at \cite{heaton2015artificial}.
-The chosen number in this example was the size of the input plus one-third of it ($804$), and the activation function was the logistic sigmoid.
+Usually, the more hidden layer in the network better is the results, until it starts to overfit.
+However, for hidden neurons, one can employ the rules\cite{heaton2015artificial}: \begin{itemize} \item The number of hidden neurons should be between the size of the input layer and the size of the output layer. \item The number of hidden neurons should be 2/3 the size of the input layer, plus the size of the output layer. \item The number of hidden neurons should be less than twice the size of the input layer. \end{itemize} The chosen number in this example was the size of the input plus one-third of it ($804$), and the activation function was the logistic sigmoid.